daniel-fv/daniel-fv.github.io/_pages/about.md

 <img src="https://img.icons8.com/material-outlined/50/4a90e2/github.png" title="Github" />
 <img src="https://img.icons8.com/ios-glyphs/50/4a90e2/console.png" title="Bash scripting"/>

 I love creating stuff in computers.
-Although I'm not a professinal developer, I first fell in love with programming ever since I started learning BASIC in 1990 when I was growing up.
+Although I'm not a professional developer, I first fell in love with programming ever since I started learning BASIC in 1990 when I was growing up.
 I loved the way it allowed me to unleash my creativity while trying to solve problems using technology.

 I graduated from college as a System Engineer but ever since then I have been working in the telecommunications industry as a Project Manager.
 Being part of a telecom company made me learn about networking, wireless networks, manage Linux servers and now the cloud.